dianavillacorta10/BI_LW1_BASIC_SALES/README.md

   All other charts update to show only the selected region’s data.

 - **Why is filtering important in BI?**
-  It helps focus on relevant data, identify problems, and make faster, clearer decisions.
+  Filtering is crucial in Business Intelligence (BI) because it helps you focus on the most relevant data and extract meaningful insights without being overwhelmed by the full dataset.
 ---

 ## Sort Sales

 **Answers to Questions:**
 - **Does sorting improve readability?**
-  Yes, it organizes data clearly, making comparisons easier.
+  Yes, sorting improves readability because it makes trends obvious, allows easier comparisons, reduces cognitive load, highlights outliers, and helps communicate insights clearly.

 - **Why?**
-  Bars are sorted descending (West, East, South, North), letting viewers quickly identify top and bottom performers.
+  Sorting improves readability because it organizes data in a logical order, making it easier for the viewer to understand patterns, compare values, and quickly identify important information without having to search through random or unsorted data.
 ---

 ## Identify Outliers